Maven Central Publishing Limits⚓︎

 - Explanation of the publishing pattern

-- Reason an exemption is needed
+- Reason higher limits or an exemption are needed

-Maven Central Publisher Pro is intended for organizations publishing at commercial or infrastructure scale: large SDKs, generated clients, agents, integrations, platform components, or other high-volume release streams distributed through Maven Central.
+Maven Central Publisher Pro is intended for organizations whose publishing activity regularly exceeds the free limits because Maven Central is part of a commercial or infrastructure-scale distribution model.
+Publisher Pro provides increased publishing capacity and access to Sonatype support for organizations publishing large SDKs, generated clients, agents, integrations, platform components, developer tools, or other high-volume release streams through Maven Central.

 Learn more about Maven Central Publisher Pro and evaluate whether it is the right option for your organization.